vitalboyzf/cloudberrydb-site/src/pages/bootcamp/cbdb-sandbox.md

 ---
-title: Install Single-Node Cloudberry Database in a Docker Container (Sandbox)
+title: Install Single-Node Apache Cloudberry in a Docker Container (Sandbox)
-description: Learn how to quickly set up and connect to a single-node Cloudberry Database in a Docker environment.
+description: Learn how to quickly set up and connect to a single-node Apache Cloudberry in a Docker environment.
 ---

-This document guides you on how to quickly set up and connect to a single-node Cloudberry Database in a Docker environment.
-You can try out Cloudberry Database by performing some basic operations and running SQL commands.
+This document guides you on how to quickly set up and connect to a single-node Apache Cloudberry in a Docker environment.
+You can try out Apache Cloudberry by performing some basic operations and running SQL commands.

 :::warning